Drug-slinging catapult seized on US-Mexico border

 The catapult was attached to the top of a border fence near the Douglas Port of Entry, which is about two hours southeast of Tucson, Customs and Border Protection officials said in a statement Tuesday.
 The device appeared to be constructed of square tubing and a heavy spring welded together, with rope tied around parts of it.

-The contraption was powerful enough to sling two bundles of weed — weighing a combined 47 pounds — into the United States from Mexico.
+The contraption probably wouldn’t win any pumpkin chunkin competitions, but it was powerful enough to sling two bundles of weed — weighing a combined 47 pounds — into the United States from Mexico.

 Agents made the discovery on February 10, when they approached several people near the fence, who then ran away.